PCCN Quiz -10

 Professional accountability requires reporting errors to maintain transparency and protect patient safety.

-AL. A patient with severe pneumonia is on high-flow oxygen.
+DS.
+A patient with severe pneumonia is on high-flow oxygen.
 ABG: pH 7.26, PaCO₂ 70 mmHg, PaO₂ 48 mmHg.
 The patient becomes increasingly somnolent.
 What is the next nursing action?

 Hypercapnia and hypoxemia with altered mental status indicate impending respiratory failure.